sishii1214/sishii1214.github.io/ABOUTME.md

 ## Other Activities

 ・(2018.04 - 2020.03) I was funded by Yoshida Scholarship Foundation (吉田育英会) when I was a master course student at RIMS, Kyoto University.
+I wouldn't have been able to continue my studies without this scholarship.

 ・I am a member of the LPP-RIMS Arithmetic & Homotopic Galois Theory (AHGT) International Research Network [[Link]](https://ahgt.math.cnrs.fr).

-・One of the reporters of MFO-RIMS Tandem workshop 2023 - Arithmetic Homotopy and Galois Theory held at MFO and RIMS.
+・I was one of the reporters of MFO-RIMS Tandem workshop 2023.
 You can find the report [here](https://publications.mfo.de/handle/mfo/4128).
+I would like to thank all the speakers in the conference for fascinating presentations.

-・(2024.04 -) One of the organizers of Keio Algebra Seminar (慶應代数セミナー) at Keio University.
+・(2024.04 -) I am one of the organizers of Keio Algebra Seminar (慶應代数セミナー) at Keio University.
+You can find the schedule of Keio Algebra Seminar [here](https://www.math.keio.ac.jp/information/seminar/).

+・For non-mathematical activities, please see [Miscellaneous](/misc).